English name:Spiral Cactus

-Allow the soil to dry in between watering as this plant is drought-resistant.
-Water more during summer months, less frequently during the winter.
-Never, ever leave it sitting in water or it might get root rot.
+Allow the soil to dry in between watering me as I am drought-resistant.
+Water me more during summer months, less frequently during the winter.
+Never, ever leave me sitting in water or it might get root rot.

-It likes normal room temperatures and doesn't do well in temperatures below 10 degrees C.
+I like normal room temperatures and don't do well in temperatures below 10 degrees C.

-Not specifically required but feed during summer months if doing so.
+Not specifically required but feed me during summer months if doing so.

-It dislikes humidity so don't place in bathrooms or steamy kitchens.
-If you'd like it grow tall, repot every 1-2 years but make sure you use cacti compost.
+I dislike humidity so don't place in bathrooms or steamy kitchens.
+If you'd like me to grow tall, repot every 1-2 years but make sure you use cacti compost.

-Not toxic but its spines are very sharp so handle with care!
+I'm not toxic but my spines are very sharp so handle with care!